 Sunday began with another superb High Mass (Haydn's Missa St. Joannis de Deo) with orchestra and chamber organ at the West end of the church.
-The organist for the Festival, David lan was so gracious as to include JB's setting of the Lord's Prayer at the end of the service.
-How thoughtful.
+The organist for the Festival, David

 Beeby, got much exercise running from the chamber organ at the West, to play the hymns on the main organ in a high loft at the East end, and back again - several times!